ezrasavard/ezora-jekyll-theme/README.md

 The **default** layout handles the home page and any other pages while the **post** layout extends the default slightly to include a date-stamp at the top of the page.

-Notable _includes are the shiny and responsive **topbar**, included in the default layout, and the **postlist**, which is a paginated pile of posts you can include in any page, like the default home page does.
-You can specify your navigation menu links in **topbar**.
+Notable _includes are the shiny and responsive **topbar**, included in the default layout, the **navbar** and the **postlist**, which is a paginated pile of posts you can include in any page, like the default home page does.
+You can specify your navigation menu links in **navbar** if you don't like it generating them for all your pages, GitHub and LinkedIn accounts.
+You can also add more social accounts if you like by extending the list in navbar.html.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ezrasavard/ezora-jekyll-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Development

-To set up your environment to develop this theme, run `bundle install`.

-You theme is setup just like a normal Jelyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

-When your theme is released, only the files in `_layouts`, `_includes`, and `_sass` tracked with Git will be released.

 ## License